Tala Cracks Me Up

-The picture was taken on a non-digital camera and scanned, so the quality isn’t so good.
-Enjoy!
+Sadly, the picture was taken on an old-school, non-digital camera and then scanned, so the quality isn’t so good.

 I used to frequent one particular kumi shillingi vendor in the “Machakos” stage mataatu stop in Nairobi (you know, the one where mataatus to tala take off from).
 I bought bottles of water and small things from him.
 His face would always light up on seeing me.
 And people at the stage soon knew I was friends with some locals and stopped hassling me.